-8. INTERSTATE COORDINATION
+7. INTERSTATE COORDINATION

-When incidents cross-jurisdictional boundaries or require support from outside states, SEOC will facilitate incident management and policy coordination.
-The principal functions and responsibilities of SEOC include the following:
+When incidents cross-jurisdictional boundaries or require support from outside states, State EOC will facilitate incident management and policy coordination.
+The principal functions and responsibilities of State EOC include the following:

 - a.
-Ensuring that each agency involved with incident management activities is providing appropriate situational awareness and resource status information; - b.
-Establishing priorities between states; - c.
+Ensuring that each agency involved with incident management activities is providing appropriate situational awareness and resource status information: - b.
+Establishing priorities among states; - c.
 Acquiring and allocating resources required by incident management personnel in concert with the Incident Command (IC) or Unified Command (UC) involved; - d.
 Anticipating and identifying future resource requirements; - e.
 Coordinating and resolving policy issues arising from the incident; and - f.
 Providing strategic coordination, as required.

-9. FOOD EMERGENCY RESPONSE TEAMS
+8. FOOD EMERGENCY RESPONSE TEAMS

-It may become necessary to form and activate strike teams (food emergency response teams) to address specific response tasks.
-These teams could be charged with tasks appropriate to the response, such as: surveillance, sampling, product recalls, trace-backs, embargo, disposal of contaminated materials, decontamination and disinfection, evidence gathering, quarantine, security, public education, sample analysis, or any other operational aspect of mitigating a food emergency.
-The Planning and Operations

-Staff will design and staff the strike teams to fulfill specific tasks.
+It may become necessary to form and activate strike teams (food emergency response teams or Rapid Response Teams) to address specific response tasks.
+These teams could be charged with tasks appropriate to the response, such as: surveillance, sampling, product recalls, trace-backs, trace forward, embargo, disposal of contaminated materials, decontamination and disinfection, evidence gathering, quarantine, security, public education, sample analysis, or any other operational aspect of mitigating a food emergency.
+The Planning and Operations Staff will design and staff the strike teams to fulfill specific tasks.
 The expertise and agencies represented on a team will be a direct function of the response-specific tasks it is assigned.
 Generally, a team should include experts in the following aspects of the emergency: technical or science, policy, media relations, communications staff, etc. Specific examples of appropriate personnel might include, but are not limited to, epidemiologists, toxicologists, law enforcement personnel, regulatory specialists, representatives of the lead agency, environmental health specialists, etc.

-10. FOOD BORNE DISEASE SURVEILLANCE AND OUTBREAK INVESTIGATIONS
+9. FOOD BORNE DISEASE SURVEILLANCE AND OUTBREAK INVESTIGATIONS

 - a.
-Monitoring and providing alerts for cases and outbreaks of human illness from any cause, including food borne illness is accomplished within the North Carolina Public Health Information Network (NCPHIN).
+Monitoring and providing alerts for cases and outbreaks of human illness from any cause, including food borne illness, is accomplished within the North Carolina Public Health Information Network (NCPHIN).
 This network integrates routine disease surveillance, syndromic surveillance through the North Carolina Disease Event Tracking and Epidemiologic Collection Tool (NCDETECT) and the Health Alert Network (HAN). - b.
-Public Health Law (Chapter 130A Article 133-143 of the NCGS) requires routine collection of certain communicable diseases cases and physicians, school principal, operators of day care centers and restaurants are required to report cases to local health departments.
-The local health department, along with the State Laboratory of Public Health and the NC Division of Public Health submit communicable disease data into the NC Electronic Disease Surveillance System (NCEDSS).
+Public Health Law (Chapter 130A Article 133-143 of the NCGS) requires routine collection of certain communicable diseases cases.
+Physicians, school principals, and operators of day care centers and restaurants are required to report cases to local health departments.
+The local health department, along with the NCSLPH and NCDHHS/DPH submit communicable disease data into the NCEDSS.
 Data from hospital emergency departments, Emergency Medical Services and the Carolina Poison Control Center provide most of the data input for NCDETECT.
 Some sources of pilot data include information from urgent care centers, wildlife and veterinary laboratories.
-The NC-HAN is a secure web-based system designed to automatically issue health alerts about public health incidents to key individuals in the North Carolina Division of Public Health, local health departments, hospitals, laboratories and other partners in the event of a public health emergency which could include a food borne outbreak.
+The NC-HAN is a secure web-based system designed to automatically issue health alerts about public health incidents to key individuals in NDDHHS/DPH, local health departments, hospitals, laboratories and other partners in the event of a public health emergency which could include a food borne outbreak.